Why You Should Be A Structure Expert

 What’s not to like?
 So if you want to become a structure expert and HELP your writing, follow the steps below.

 STEP 1: Compare The Different Structural Approaches

 I remember when I started this writing lark, I had to make comparisons MYSELF like a chump.
-Being the interwebs, you’re bound to find someone else has done the heavy-lifting for you now.
+But fast-forward twenty years and you’re bound to find someone else online has done the heavy-lifting for you!
+Result.

 Thanks John Yorke, from his fantastic book Into The Woods for this great comparison below … As you will see, all the usual suspects are here, plus a couple I hadn’t seen before.
 You will also note there’s lots of crossover between the approaches.

 This one from Greg Miller does something similar.
 He also includes some of the more ‘newbie friendly’ approaches, such as Blake Snyder’s, as well as the more accessible like Dan Harmon’s.

 So read books, articles, go on courses, talk to other writers etc. DON’T just make notes you never look at again, reflect and mull over.

 EXPERT TIP: Find as many structural approaches as you can.
 Compare and contrast.

 2) STEP 2: Realise it’s Structure/Character (or Character/Structure, whatever)